ostyjs/nostr-hooks/README.md

 };
 ```

-The `useSubscribe` hook takes an object with one mandatory and some optional parameters:
+The `useSubscribe` hook takes two parameters:

+- `ndk`: The NDK instance to use for the subscription.
+- `options`: An object with the following properties:
   - `filters`: A mandatory array of filters that the subscription should be created for.
   - `enabled`: An optional boolean flag indicating whether the subscription is enabled.
 If set to `false`, the subscription will not be created automatically.
   - `opts`: An optional "NDK Subscription Options" object.
   - `relays`: An optional array of relay urls to use for the subscription.
 If not provided, the default relays will be used.
   - `fetchProfiles`: An optional boolean flag indicating whether to fetch profiles for the events in the subscription.
 If set to `true`, the profiles will be fetched automatically.

 > There are lots of options available for creating a subscription.
 [Read more about the NDK subscription options here](https://github.com/nostr-dev-kit/ndk)